-with $\ell\leq n$ if $\ell_i\leq n_i$ for all $1\leq i\leq d$.
-Let $\frak{s}=(\frak{s}_i)\in(\bbN\backslash\{0\})^d$ an integer-valued fixed vector, called a \textsf{\textbf{scaling}}.
+Let $\frak{s}=(\frak{s}_i)\in(\bbN\backslash\{0\})^d$ be an integer-valued fixed vector, called a \textsf{\textbf{scaling}}.
 This vector accounts for the natural scaling properties in the different directions of $\bbR^d$ for the problem at hand.
 If for instance $\bbR^d$ does not stand for the isotropic Euclidean space but rather for a non-isotropic space with topology $\bbR^d$, as a Lie group, different directions will naturally have different homogeneities, depending on the geometry of the space.
 We define the scaled degree of $n\in\bbN^d$ by

 Then the definition $T_\alpha=\textrm{span}\{X^n;\vert n\vert_{\frak{s}}=\alpha\}$ gives a grading for the bialgebra $T_X$.
 Since $T_0=\textrm{span}\{\bf1\}$, the space $T_X$ is a connected graded bialgebra.
 Thus it is indeed a Hopf algbera; the antipode is actually given by $S_+X^n=(-X)^n$.
 The \textsf{\textbf{polynomial regularity structure}} is given by